re-ops/re-docs/README.md

 ## Why Clojure

-Re-ops enables the functionality of multiple tools, from configuration management and remote automation to data collection and VM orchestration.
+Re-ops encompasses the functionality of multiple tools, from configuration management and remote automation to data collection and VM orchestration.

 In most cases existing tools need to re-invent: